 Report on Human Resources (agenda item 4.1)

 FINAC noted the presentation by the Secretariat on the Human Resources Report.
-FINAC discussed the contents of the report and made observations thereon.
+FINAC discussed the contents of the report and made observations thereon, including the importance of staff development and implementing measures aimed at the retention of staff and improving staff well-being.
+The Secretariat reiterated its commitment to increasing diversity in the composition of its staff.

 Recommendation 5: